Arya Yousefi: In the media

-One of the Iranian news agencies wrote about him with the headline "The Angel Who Saves Teams": "With exceptional positioning and creating goal opportunities with short passes, deep runs and quick comebacks, Aria Yousefi has managed to become the angel who saves teams in defense and attack.
+One of the Iranian news agencies wrote about him with the headline "The Angel Who Saves Teams": "With exceptional positioning and creating goal opportunities with short passes, deep runs and quick comebacks, Arya Yousefi has managed to become the angel who saves teams in defense and attack.

-It seems that Aria Yousefi is one of the country's football phenomena whose name will be heard with greater fame in Iran and the world in the future."
 He has also been referred to as a young phenomenon in some news and media.

-An international media outlet published a news item with the headline "Rising Star Aria Yousefi Shines for Sepahan, Iran" to praise his performance and stated: "His impressive skills on the field have not gone unnoticed; he is emerging as a football phenomenon whose name is expected to gain worldwide recognition soon.
+An international media outlet published a news item with the headline "Rising Star Arya Yousefi Shines for Sepahan, Iran" to praise his performance and stated: "His impressive skills on the field have not gone unnoticed; he is emerging as a football phenomenon whose name is expected to gain worldwide recognition soon.

-With his contributions in both defense and attack, Aria Yousefi is poised to become one of the leading figures in Iranian football, captivating fans and analysts alike with his talent and determination."
+With his contributions in both defense and attack, Arya Yousefi is poised to become one of the leading figures in Iranian football, captivating fans and analysts alike with his talent and determination."